lldong18/RESTFullApiStructure/api/README.md

         docs/
             api-json.js

-The `docs/api-json.js` file will be copied to the `src/Api/public/js` folder.
+The `docs/api-json.js` file will be copied to the `src/Api/public/js` folder for Docs.

 ### Example API Documentation